All Episodes

 What did I say?

-I but that's you know, kind of how I feel in life.
+That's, you know, kind of how I feel in life.

 More freedom, not less freedom, less government intervention.

-I'm even so old school, you know, I I don't even want to force people to wear a seatbelt if they don't want to wear the thing.
+I'm even so old school, you know, I don't even want to force people to wear a seatbelt if they don't want to wear the thing.

-I advise you strongly, wear a receipt belt.
+I advise you strongly, wear a seatbelt.

 It's proven it will save lives.